alturium/ms-circle-project/ms-geometry-service/README.md

 Currently, the service is running on heroku at https://fathomless-everglades-97176.herokuapp.com/.

-If run locally, then it will use port 3100.
+If you run it locally, then it will use port 3100.

 ## Installation

 After performing a git clone of the top-level 'ms-circle-project' :

->cd ms-geometry-service
+cmd>cd ms-geometry-service

->mvn compile
+cmd>mvn compile

->mvn package
+cmd>mvn package

->java -jar target\demo-0.0.1-SNAPSHOT.jar
+cmd>java -jar target\demo-0.0.1-SNAPSHOT.jar

 ## Test